5 Days Bhutan Tour Package

 • If making donations at monasteries, do so privately without expecting recognition.

-• Bhutan follows strict environmental conservation policies—avoid littering and respect sustainability practices.
+• Bhutan follows strict environmental conservation policies avoid littering and respect sustainability practices.

 • Independent travel is not permitted in Bhutan; always follow your tour guide’s instructions.

-Important Travel Document While Visiting Nepal and Bhutan Tour
+Important Travel Document While Visiting Bhutan Tour

 Passport Requirements